apache/asterixdb-site/community.md

 layout: wide
 ---

-Apache AsterixDB&trade; (incubating) strives to support an open and transparent development process.
+Apache AsterixDB&trade; strives to support an open and transparent development process.
 Here are the various places where you can find discussions relating to the day to day development of AsterixDB and related projects, as well as answers to any AsterixDB-related questions.

 * TOC
 {:toc }